w3c/trace-context/spec/30-processing-model.md

 ## Alternative Processing

-The processing model above described the complete set of steps for processing tracecontext headers.
-There are, however, situation when an implementation only supports a subset of the steps described above.
+The processing model above describes the complete set of steps for processing Trace Context headers.
+There are, however, situations when an implementation might only support a subset of the steps described above.
 Proxies or messaging middleware MAY not modify the `traceparent` headers but may remove invalid headers or add additional information to `tracestate`.